MARKET CAP: [PASS]

 EPS GROWTH RATE IN THE IMMEDIATE PAST AND FUTURE: [FAIL]

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
-RPM fails this test as its EPS growth rate for the past 6 months (-89.53%) does not beat that of the S&P (2.22%).
+Unfortunately, we do not have sufficient data available on RPM at this time.

 This methodology would utilize four separate criteria to determine if RPM is a contrarian stock.
 In order to eliminate weak companies we have stipulated that the stock should pass at least two of the following four major criteria in order to receive "Some Interest".